g-reig/g-reig.github.io/_posts/2020-08-03-brainpan-1-writeup.md

 Running sudo -l we can see that puck can run a script as root without suppling the password.
 This script has three functions (network, proclist and manual).
 The manual function runs the man command with the argument that we supply.
 ![Sudo -l](sudoPuck.png)
 ![Functions](functions.png)
-The man command uses a pager to show the manual and this pager allows us to run commands (and even to get a shell).
+The man command uses a pager to show the manual and this pager allows us to run commands.
 I won't explain the method but [I'll leave a link to it](https://gtfobins.github.io/gtfobins/man/).
 ![privesc](privesc.png)
 <h1>Conclusions</h1>
 This is a really fun and a bit difficult machine that helped me practising buffer overflow.
 I've learnt about the NOP sled technique and the importance of having a Windows VM to test programs in there (I'll work on this in the future).